charlie-bit/go-chat-server/README.md

 ### How to ensure message timely transfer?

-    >   keey-alive for ws connection
+    >   keep-alive for ws connection
     >   heart beat for ws connection
     >   healthy network infrastructure